Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 ## Language plugins

-If you want to add a new language to Boomega through a plugin, you can implement the [`LanguagePlugin`](/src/main/java/com/dansoftware/boomega/plugin/api/LanguagePlugin.kt) interface.
+You are free to contrubute a new language to be included in the core Boomega itself (look at [this issue](https://github.com/Dansoftowner/Boomega/issues/162)).

-> If you want to contribute a language to be included in the core Boomega itself, look at [this issue](https://github.com/Dansoftowner/Boomega/issues/162).
+However, you can also add a new language as a separate plugin by implementing the [`LanguagePlugin`](/src/main/java/com/dansoftware/boomega/plugin/api/LanguagePlugin.kt) interface.

 Firstly, create your own `.properties` file that contains the translations.
 View the [default resource file](/src/main/resources/com/dansoftware/boomega/i18n/Values.properties) to have an idea.